Parable of the Good Samaritan

 Reflect

-It can be hard, and often very inconvenient, to do what is right.
-In the Parable of the Good Samaritan, Jesus taught us that we need to do the right thing even when it’s difficult, takes us out of our way, or costs us time or money.
+It can be challenging, and often very inconvenient, to do what is right.
+In the Parable of the Good Samaritan, Jesus taught us that we must do the right thing even when it’s difficult, takes us out of our way, or costs us time or money.
 The Jewish experts of Jesus’ time knew every detail of the Jewish law and prided themselves on following those rules to the letter.
-Jesus wanted to show them that they were missing the point of what God meant when he gave the laws.
+Jesus wanted to show them they were missing the point of God's meaning when he gave the laws.
 Jesus surprised them when he told them that the “neighbor” they needed to care for could be anyone, even an enemy!
 Does what Jesus said surprise you?
-Think about ways you can care for someone who needs help, maybe even someone you don’t like.
+Think about ways to care for someone who needs help, maybe even someone you don’t like.

 Challenge